Anaconda Environment Tutorial for PyTorch and TensorFlow¶

 Installing PyTorch Using the Terminal¶

-There are two instances of PyTorch that can be installed, one requiring GPUs, and another utilising only CPUs.
-GPUs generally improve project compute speeds and are preferred.
+There are two instances of PyTorch that can be installed, one requiring GPUs, and another utilizing only CPUs.
+The use of GPUs improve compute speeds and are preferred.
 For both instances of pytorch, please follow these steps;

 -